-EHS improves numerous aspects of child-parent relationships, leaving children better off because of more nurturing and responsive relationships.
-Evidence for the impact of EHS on parental health and emotional wellbeing, nurturing and responsive child care in safe settings, and optimal child health and development is also mixed, but does suggest that EHS can positively impact certain indicators within these policy goals.
-States currently support EHS through providing supplemental funding, leveraging federal funding (e.g., acting as an EHS-CCP grantee), or by creating their own statespecific program similar to EHS in program design and quality standards.
+EHS improves numerous aspects of child-parent relationships, which leaves children better off because of more nurturing and responsive relationships.
+Evidence of the impact of EHS on parental health and emotional wellbeing, nurturing and responsive child care in safe settings, and optimal child health and development is also mixed, but does suggest that EHS can positively impact certain indicators within these policy goals.
+States currently support EHS through providing supplemental funding, leveraging federal funding (e.g., acting as an EHS-CCP grantee), or by creating their own state-specific program that is similar to EHS in program design and quality standards.
 However, the current evidence base does not provide clear guidance for the optimal level of funding or specific method for states to best support Early Head Start.

-How Does Early Head Start Vary Across the States?xxxiii
+How Does Early Head Start Vary Across the States?xxxviii